ptcrews/smtcoq/SMTCoqTasks.md

 	`forall Q1..Qn.H1 -> ... -> Hn -> G`?
 		- [ ] Read quantifier subsection of logic section of Software foundations.
 	- [ ] Read spec of all quantifier rules
-	- [ ] Make a feature request to the veriT group to remove alpha renaming of proofs with quantifiers.
+	- [x] Make a feature request to the veriT group to remove alpha renaming of proofs with quantifiers.
+This request was denied because it is complicated to do from veriT's point of view.
 	- [ ] With the current Alethe proofs, parse subproofs and parse `bind` as a no-op and for all resolutions, remove the `bind` `equiv_pos2` premises.
 - [ ] Add support for subproofs (reuse or redo?)
 	- [ ] Refl rule
 - [ ] Set up testing of benchmarks
 	- [x] Generate proofs for all benchmarks.
+	- [ ] Generate proofs with sharing for all benchmarks.
-	- [ ] Generate `verit_proof_parser` vernac for generic proof file
+	- [x] Generate `verit_proof_parser` vernac for generic proof file
+		- [ ] Can we generalize this?
+We will need to use programming in Coq.
+	- [ ] Search tests to answer the following.
+		- [ ] How many proofs contain subproofs?
+How many are quantifier-free?
+		- [ ] How many proofs contain subproofs that are simply alpha-renamings?
 - [ ] Add Arithmetic rules
 	- [x] Implement `lia_generic`, `la_tautology`, `la_disequality` as they were by the old parser
 	- [x] Arith simplify rules: `div_simplify`, `prod_simplify`, `unary_minus_simplify`, `minus_simplify`